senofi/openidl-main/openidl-local-reference-implementation/README.md

 ### setup for cognito

+-   login as the root user in your account and create an access key and secret
+    -   put these credentials into the config-secrets.json in the step below
 -   create a user pool and starting user per the document: `Local Reference Implementation.docx`

 update the cognito config files to point to your cognito